If you plan to attend law school in the future, you might want to consider participating in the Clark Honors College 3+3 Program.

 - Avoiding the time, effort, and expense of applying to multiple law schools

-To participate, contact CHC's Director of Undergraduate Advising, Elizabeth Raisanen.
+To participate, contact CHC's Associate Dean of Advising and Strategic Partnerships, Elizabeth Raisanen.
 There is no application form to fill out.
 You will work closely with the director to complete most of your honors college and major requirements by the end of your junior year.

 If you decide at any point that the program is no longer right for you, simply continue on with your undergraduate coursework and graduate with a bachelor’s degree.